brianwyka/java-cli-template/README.md

 ## Build

 ### Maven
 For the `native-image` build, see instructions at bottom for tooling pre-requisites.
+Your `JAVA_HOME` will need to be set with `GraalVM` installation.

 ```sh
 ./mvnw clean install # Build executable JAR